 This Wandsworth pub is a big favourite of foodie bloggers and reviewers, recently hosting the infamous Scotch Egg Challenge.
 There's a huge roaring fire in the middle of the room (pictured on the right), perfect if you've just come in from a walk along the Thames.

 This cosy spot just south of Clapham Common has all manner of nooks and crannies so you can squeeze together to make the most of your fellow diners' bodily warmth as you eat.
 Or, you can sit next to or near the fire in the back section of the dining area.
 Lunch is strong here - doesn't a cheese toastie with chips or the pumpkin, feta and pine nut pithivier, spiced tomato sauce sound like it would do you the world of good?

 White Horse, Parson's Green

-This old boozer on Parson's Green has just emerged from an extensive refurb and is looking pretty damn good.
+This old boozer on Parson's Green had an extensive refurb last year and is looking pretty damn good.
 Recline in an old Chesterfield aside the roaring fire and tuck into a changing menu of soups, hot pies and sweet English puds.
 We hear the ales are top notch too.